 In an introductory paper, Weckowicz (1960) has reported that schizophrenic patients performed much worse than normal persons (but better than organic patients) in the test devised by Gelb and Goldstein (1920) that requires recognition of hidden figures.
 At first this would seem to indicate that schizophrenic patients have less accessibility to primary process.
 It is not really so.
 The test requires secondary process mechanisms.
 The patient may have easier access to his own primary process and create or discover his own similarities.
-The capacity to discover the hidden pictures created by secondary process mechanisms of other people is certainly a function of the secondary process, and it is mostly (but not exclusively) impaired in organic conditions.
+The capacity to discover the hidden pictures created by secondary process, and it is mostly (but not exclusively) impaired in organic conditions.